 What has to be true for the zero-tax exit to work

-- You understand the character of the losses and gains.
+2. The character of losses and gains is understood.
 Short-term and long-term treatment still matters.

 This is why a one-time spreadsheet exercise is not enough.
 Good planning here depends on continuous tracking.